zalando/postgres-operator/README.md

 See [minikube installation guide](https://github.com/kubernetes/minikube/releases)

-Make sure you use Minikube 1.7.
+Make sure you use the latest version of Minikube.
 After the installation, issue the

     $ minikube start